 How Do I Identify Frozen Insulin?

-Frozen insulin, just like any frozen liquid, becomes solid and opaquer, meaning that you can't possibly inject it.
+Frozen insulin, like any frozen liquid, becomes solid and opaque, meaning that it cannot be injected.

 It’s a bit trickier to identify frozen but thawed insulin.
 This is because the thawing process returns icy insulin to a liquid state.